 Looking through the inner layers of creative output, you get to wonder: how did the creative put that together?
 What sparked the thought?
 The influence, the inspiration.
 Was it a fluke?
 Could another person, given the exact circumstance, have created the same?
 Then you relax to bask in the expansiveness of thoughts that helped create the output you enjoy.

 But where does it trace back to?
 In their formative years, were they considered “tomorrow’s creatives”?
-Did they learn the skills or is it some inborn talent?
+Did they learn the skills, or is it some inborn talent?
 What lighted their fire?
 Was it by intent or some random circumstances?
 Who inspired it?
-Did the creator ever imagine this from their humble beginning or are they as surprised to see their own creation?
+Did the creator ever imagine this from their humble beginning, or were they surprised to see their creation?

 At Talku Talku, beyond our ambition to help stimulate the creative ecosystem and become the largest propeller of creativity in Nigeria, we understand the importance of piquing the curiosity of tomorrow’s creatives.
 The world around us is increasingly changing, creating new ways to engage and learn.
-To sustain the rapidity of creative progress, those to receive the creative baton must feel and understand the pace required to create.
+To sustain the rapidity of tomorrow’s creatives progress, those who will receive the creative baton must feel and understand the pace required to create.

 The difference between enjoying that amazing output in real-time – right now – and not having it at all, could be just a moment, a decision, a blocker.

 Moh Parrot and Fiesty Parrot strike a pose with a copy of the Talku Talku branded notebooks our team presented to the children.
 For children in underserved schools, basic items like notebooks could be the difference between learning or failing.